sarthaksingh1551/technical-paper/tech-paper.md

 })();
 ```
 Here we initialize the private variables and/or functions prior to returning our object that we need to return.
-Code outside of our conclusion can't get to these private variables since it is not in a same scope.
+Code outside of our conclusion can't get to these private variables since it is not in the same scope.
 How about we bring it into execution:

 Here is one javascript file, lets call it languages.js: